MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-manage-monitor-odaa.md

 # Manage and Monitor Oracle Database@Azure, Exadata Database services

-This article provides recommended business practices to manage and monitor Oracle Database@Azure, Exadata Database services.
+This article provides recommended business practices to manage and monitor Oracle Exadata Database Service on Dedicated Infrastructure with Oracle Database@Azure.
 The recommendations outlined provide important recommendations and considerations for the overall design and onboarding of this service within your Azure Enterprise Landing Zone.

 Other guidance that should also be reviewed is covered within the [Azure Well-Architected Framework - Microsoft Azure Well-Architected Framework | Microsoft Learn](/azure/well-architected/) and [Assessments | Azure Well-Architected Review (microsoft.com)](/assessments/azure-architecture-review/) which are recommended for review when establishing your Azure Enterprise Landing Zone.